Joe Zelikovitz

-Joseph Zelikovitz, (born circa 1914, Ottawa, Ontario, Canada - died January 22, 1998, Ottawa, Ontario, Canada), was a former professional Canadian football player for the Ottawa Rough Riders in the 1930s, and later successful Ottawa businessman in leather goods.
+Joseph Zelikovitz (born circa 1914, Ottawa, Ontario, Canada - died January 22, 1998, Ottawa, Ontario, Canada) was a professional Canadian football player for the Ottawa Rough Riders in the 1930s, and later successful Ottawa businessman in leather goods.

 Early life

-His father was Morris Paul Zelikovitz (July 31, 1968), who married his mother Sarah Hattie Cohen (d July 31, 1966) on October 16, 1912, George Street, Ottawa, Ontario.
+His father was Morris Paul Zelikovitz (d.
+July 31, 1968), who married his mother Sarah Hattie Cohen (d.
+July 31, 1966) on October 16, 1912, George Street, Ottawa, Ontario.
 They raised six living children - Israel (Butch), Joe, Abe, Hannah, Willie and Belle.

 His father Morris Zelikovitz, aged 19 and born in Russia, arrived in the United States aboard the SS Pennsylvania on July 13, 1905 He later arrived in Ottawa during the first decade of the 20th century (between not listed in the 1901 census and 1912 Ottawa wedding).

 His mother Sarah, who was born in Russia, was the only child of Samuel Cohen and his wife Fannie.
 They arrived in Ottawa in 1892 when Sarah was five or six years of age during the early years of the 20th century, and they lived at 289 York Street, Ottawa.
 Samuel died at age 87 in 1952.

 Joe Zelikovitz attended York Street School, and later was as an outstanding athlete at Lisgar Collegiate Institute.
 He honed his athletic skills not only on the grid-iron but also on the track and basketball court, from 1930 to 1934.
 He was popularly known as “Zeli” or “the Flying Hebrew,”.